ShirQUillE-SandE/theblogger/readme.md

 The past few weeks have proven that you can learn anything.
 And a great way to solidify your knowledge is to teach it to other people.
 There is no better way to express your ideas and opinions than with a personal blog.

-## User Story

-1. As a user, I would like to view the blog posts on the site
-1. As a user, I would like to comment on blog posts
-1. As a user, I would like to view the most recent posts
-1. As a user, I would like to an email alert when a new post is made by joining a subscription.
-1. As a user, I would like to see random quotes on the site
-1. As a writer, I would like to sign in to the blog.
-1. As a writer, I would also like to create a blog from the application.
-1. As a writer, I would like to delete comments that I find insulting or degrading.
-1. As a writer, I would like to update or delete blogs I have created.
 ## Known Bugs
 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue here by including your search query and the expected result.